jacobschwantes/wave/README.md

 ## Overview

-Wave is a social platform that allows you to discover new music by sharing "ripples" with like-minded listeners.
+Wave is a social platform that allows you to discover communities by interacting with "ripples" made up of like-minded listeners.
 Connect your Spotify account and start exploring music in a new way.

 <p align="center">